iag0g0mes/hms_autonomous_vehicle/README.md

 ## Contact

-If you find any bug or issue of the software, please contact iagogomes at usp dot br
+If you find any bug or issue of the software, please contact 'iagogomes at usp dot br' or 'iago.pg00 at gmail dot com'